ChaoWao/tools/content/docs/tools/Shell.md

 proxy="127.0.0.1:4780"
 function proxy_see {
     if [ -z "${http_proxy}" ] ; then
-        echo "Your proxy is off now!"
+        echo "Your proxy for shell is off now!" else
-    else
-        echo "Your proxy is on now!"
+        echo "Your proxy for shell is on now!" fi
-    fi
 }